-Commit to volunteer from 8:00 AM - 2:00 PM on the day of the site visit.
-Training will be provided from 8:00 AM - 9:00 AM and students will arrive shortly thereafter.
-This training provides volunteers with the opportunity to understand the in-class program as well as the on-site schedule and procedures.
+Time Commitment would be 5 hours; 8:30 AM - 1:30 PM or 9:00 AM - 2:00 PM (depending on time school arrives).
+Training is provided onsite one hour prior to students arrival.
+Training provides volunteers with the opportunity to understand the onsite simulation flow and procedures.
 Volunteers gain firsthand knowledge and experience about their role in assisting the students.

 Share your life experience with students at JA Finance Park.
 Each volunteer will help students build a foundation for making intelligent, lifelong, personal financial decisions by coaching 4-6 students through the process of developing a budget.